 Two, huge paws up to the many, proactive, Ohio communities that have already passed common sense legislation!
 Tethering ordinances exist in more than thirty-six, Ohio jurisdictions and more than twenty states.

 Most of the Ohio ordinances are based on the Cleveland ordinance, linked here.

-The Cincinnati, tethering ordinance was passed and went into effect on October 12, 2016.
-It is enforced by the Cincinnati Police Department.
+Three jurisdictions in Hamilton County, where I live, have tethering laws.
+The Cincinnati, tethering ordinance is enforced by the Cincinnati Police Department.

 Please note that Ohio counties cannot pass a tethering ordinance.
 Each jurisdiction within the county must pass the ordinance on its own.

 Tethering ordinances are good for both our animals and our communities.
 They are common sense requirements for the endlessly tethered dogs, who lead lives of frustration, loneliness, and boredom.
 Tying the animals without relief encourages the dogs to be defensive of their small territory.